koordinator-sh/koordinator/docs/proposals/scheduling/20230811-node-resource-amplification.md

 #### Unexpected Resource Overcommitment

-Since the resource amplification only takes effect at API level, unexpected resource overcommitment may happen if this feature is not used carefully, for example:
+Since the resource amplification only takes effect at scheduling level, unexpected resource overcommitment may happen if this feature is not used carefully, for example:

-- A Node with 4 allocatable physical CPUs and CPU amplification 2 would claim 8 allocatable CPUs, if there's a CPUSet Pod with CPU request 4 on it, it would occupy all the physical CPUs of the Node.
-However, the scheduler can still schedule Pods with total CPU request <= 4 to this Node, and thus leads to unexpected CPU starvation.
-- A Node with 4 allocatable physical CPUs and CPU amplification 2 would claim 8 allocatable CPUs, if there's two CPUShare Pods with the same CPU request and limit 4 on this Node, user would suppose that there would be no CPU competition (because their total limits equal to the Node's allocatable CPU), however, each Pod would be given a CFS quota to use all the 4 physical CPUs of the Node actually, so if both Pods use CPU more than 2, there would be a CPU competition.
+A Node with 4 allocatable physical CPUs and CPU amplification 2 would claim 8 allocatable CPUs, if there's two CPUShare Pods with the same CPU request and limit 4 on this Node, user would suppose that there would be no CPU competition (because their total limits equal to the Node's allocatable CPU), however, each Pod would be given a CFS quota to use all the 4 physical CPUs of the Node actually, so if both Pods use CPU more than 2, there would be a CPU competition.

 To mitigate this risk, users should do amplification very carefully, and it is recommended to do amplification only on Nodes that are regularly idle.
 Another way is to utilize end-to-end resource-specific features such as CPU normalization which is covered in another individual proposal.